Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Mostly hands-off cooking time

-- Vitamin-packed, healthy side dish to any meal
+- Healthy veggie side dish to any meal

 This section explains how to choose the best ingredients for this smashed brussels sprout recipe, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.